-From January 1 to December 31, 2015, the Compensation Committee consisted of Messrs.
-Durden (Chair), Cost, Maudlin and Facchina, and from February 6, 2015, Mr. Giuliani.
+From January 1 to December 31, 2016, the Compensation Committee consisted of Messrs.
+Durden (Chair), Cost, Facchina, Giuliani, and Maudlin.
 No member of the Compensation Committee is an officer or employee of the Company, and none of the Company's executive officers serve as a member of a compensation committee of any entity that has one or more executive officers serving as a member of the Company's Compensation Committee.
 Therefore, there is no relationship that requires disclosure as a Compensation Committee interlock.
 Each of the Company's directors holds Web.com's securities as set forth under the heading "Security Ownership of Certain Beneficial Owners and Management."